survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-The idea is that `Notes` will return our callback the id of the note being modified and the new state of the task.
+The idea is that `Notes` will return via our callback the id of the note being modified and the new state of the task.
 We'll need to use this data soon in order to patch the state.

 We also need to make `Notes` work according to this idea.
 It will `bind` the id of the note in question.
-When the callback is triggered the remaining parameter receives a value and the callback gets called.
+When the callback is triggered, the remaining parameter receives a value and the callback gets called.

 **app/components/Notes.jsx**